bruno-zahirovic/OmniIsaacGymEnvs-NybbleSim2Real/README.md

 Petoi Nybble 3D Printable files - by hackoholic on thingiverse (https://www.thingiverse.com/thing:4015171) whit some modified thigs for increased stability - all files in this repo

+Circuit diagram of created protobard with pinouts is located at repo\extras subdir.

 ## Transfer Results

 NOTE: Environment data is not collected at runtime because of cheap components which lack correct information - it's been taken from the simulator and stored in the micro as observation_data